 Whether it’s in day to day conversation or in the media, a common response to disclosures or mentions of sexual assault is a phenomenon called victim blaming.
-The term might be unfamiliar, but what it looks like in practice is all too familiar.
+But what is victim blaming?
+Though the term might be unfamiliar, what it looks like in practice is all too familiar.
 It’s questioning people who experience violence — especially sexual violence — about their actions, and what they could have done to prevent it, or worse, invite it.
 It’s pointing out supposed weaknesses or differences in a person that could have made them a target.
 In general, it’s the common tendency for people to look for the cause of violence as something the person who experienced harm did or didn’t do to prevent it.

 - “What did you expect going out dressed like that?”

 - “You shouldn’t have gone home with them.”

 - “Why did they get so drunk?”

 These responses often stem from a belief that there are specific things people can do to avoid being harmed, a comforting belief that increases the bias holder’s feeling of safety.
 Another common belief that feeds victim blaming is the idea that we live in a just world, and people get what they deserve, whether good or bad.
 Finally, people don’t want to believe that people they know and trust are capable of harmful behaviour: this leads them to doubt or even firmly reject any information that contradicts this– even when it comes from another person they know and trust.

 Victim blaming can be defined as someone saying, implying, or treating a person who has experienced harmful or abusive behaviour (such as a survivor of sexual violence) like it was a result of something they did or said, instead of placing the responsibility where it belongs: on the person who harmed them.

 What is important to understand is that sexual violence is never, ever the fault of the person who experiences it: sexual violence happens because someone chooses to use harmful behaviours, not because someone is wearing a certain item of clothing, said a certain thing, or was in a certain place.